_______________

 This

-animal appears similar to the one illustrated as Cerberilla
+animal appears similar to one that was formerly illustrated as Cerberilla

 sp #2 on Robert